2016 Asian Men's Handball Championship

 The 2016 Asian Men's Handball Championship was the 17th edition of the Asian Men's Handball Championship, held from 15 to 28 January 2016 in Isa Town and Manama, Bahrain.
 It acted as the Asian qualifying tournament for the 2017 World Championship.

-Qatar secured their second consecutive title by defeating Bahrain 27–22 in the final.
+In a repeat of the final of the 2014 edition of the championship, Qatar secured their second consecutive title by defeating Bahrain 27–22 in the final.
 The bronze medal was captured by Japan, by beating Saudi Arabia 25–16.